NCAR/esds/faq.md

 1. Try writing to `zarr` using `Dataset.to_zarr`.
 1. If you need to write to netCDF and your final dataset can fit in memory then use `dataset.load().to_netcdf(...)`.
 1. If you really must write a big dataset to netCDF try using `save_mfdataset` (see [here](https://ncar.github.io/xdev/posts/writing-multiple-netcdf-files-in-parallel-with-xarray-and-dask/)).

+### My Dask workers are taking a long time to start.
+How can I monitor them?

+Dask worker requests are added to the job queues on Casper and Cheyenne with the `cluster.scale()` method.
+After this method is called, you can verify that they are waiting in the queue with these commands:
+*  `squeue --me` on Casper
+*  `qstat -u <my_username>` on Cheyenne
+If you see no pending worker jobs, then verify that you have called `cluster.scale()`.